GLOBAL MARKETS-ECB, U.S. data help buoy global stocks, euro

 The ECB left its main interest rate at 0.25 percent Thursday but the central bank's president, Mario Draghi, surprised markets by not signaling a near-term rate cut during remarks to reporters despite deflation worries in the 18-country euro zone.

 Draghi's remarks sent the euro, which had lost ground to the dollar immediately after the decision, to a one-week high of $1.3619 and pushed up German bund yields.
 The euro was last up 0.5 percent at $1.3603.

 "While he reiterated that risks for the economy remain to the downside and that inflation pressures are likely to remain subdued, he has not taken any meaningful step closer to easing monetary policy," said Omer Esiner, chief market strategist at Commonwealth Foreign Exchange.

-Strong corporate earnings reports boosted European stocks by 1.5 percent, dulling disappointment over the ECB.
-Wall Street was having its best day in a week, thanks in part to data showing fewer Americans than expected filed for first-time jobless claims helped lift major U.S. stock indexes by around 1 percent.
+Strong corporate earnings reports boosted European stocks by 1.5 percent, dulling disappointment over the ECB, while data showing fewer Americans than expected filed for first-time jobless claims helped lift major U.S. stock indexes by around 1 percent.

 U.S. jobless claims "are still higher than where they were six weeks ago but are still consistent with a decent job market," said Craig Dismuke, chief economic strategist at Vining Sparks in Memphis.
 "The underlying trend is still positive."

 National U.S. employment data due on Friday is expected to show the economy added 185,000 new jobs last month.
 Smaller-than-expected job gains in December have raised concern about the strength of the U.S. recovery, which sped up in late 2013.